WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/WaterAllocation/ReadMe.md

 ## Overview of Data Utilized
 The following data was used for water allocations...

-- Point of diversion (POD) surface and groundwater data files were made temporary available to the WSWC staff temporary by the WWDO via email correspondence and shared through Google Drive.
+- Point of diversion (POD) surface and groundwater data files were made temporary available to the WSWC staff by the WWDO via email correspondence and shared through Google Drive.
 Links no longer available, contact WWDO for further instructions.

 Two unique files were created, one used by the WSWC staff to understand the available data (*"_with Notes"*), the second resulting files to be used as input to the Python codes that prepare WaDE2 input files.
 Input files used are as follows...
  - POD_SW_DepthI_FC_input